 NB: Terence de Vere White’s worthwhile correspondence was sold during his lifetime to Howard Gotlieb at Boston University, and is now in The Howard Gotlieb Archival Research Centre, part of the Mugar Memorial Library at Boston University.
 In September 2015 Laura Russo, Manager of Public Service and Donor Relations at the centre advised: 'The Terence de Vere White Collection consists of 24 boxes and 1 package containing manuscripts of his novels, nonfiction, plays, short stories and poems, printed materials, photographs, personal and professional correspondence (re: Trinity College Historical Society and Irish Times), memorabilia, financial materials, legal materials, artwork, subject files and notebooks.
 The Collection is available to researchers by appointment, Monday through Friday, 9 AM - 3:45 PM.
 The Director and Curator here at the Gotlieb Center is Vita Paladino.'

-NB: In the photograph above left, Thomas is my father 'Ben Rathdonnell' and Hermione is my late aunt
+Above: Rosebud's Christening, 1948.
+In the photograph above left, Thomas is my father 'Ben Rathdonnell' and Hermione is

 In March 1948, Hugh Massey presented Pamela with a copy of Lt Col Peter Brush’s newly published ‘The Hunter Chaser - An Authoritative guide to breeding, making and training’.
 The inscription implies they were both in London at the time.